Fake logo

 Dr. Andrea Furlan MD PhD is a rehabilitation physician and pain specialist in Toronto, Ontario.
 She has developed YouTube videos that address chronic pain conditions, treatment, and prevention.
 Her videos provide practical information for people with lived pain experience and health care providers who practice in the area of pain management.
 In addition to English, most of her videos have closed captions in other languages including Portuguese, Spanish, Hindi, French, Filipino, and Chinese.

-Dr. Furlan continually adds new content to her YouTube channel and has recently added a video that presents seated exercises that can support improved health, balance, and mobility: Dr Andrea Furlan YouTube Channel
+Dr. Furlan continually adds new content to her YouTube channel and has recently added videos that present strategies to improve posture and discuss the causes of and treatment for shoulder pain: Dr Andrea Furlan YouTube Channel

 People in Pain Network is a non-profit organization that promotes well-being for people living in persistent pain and those who care about them, by strengthening self-management programs, access to resources, and community support.
 Check out the Resources button on the website: People in Pain Network